Five awarded prizes in Worcester's Youth Vax Giveaway

 WORCESTER, Mass.
 (AP) — Five young people walked away with either a 43-inch smart TV or a Nintendo Switch when the city of Worcester announced the first winners of its Youth Vax Giveaway, meant to encourage younger people to get a coronavirus vaccine.

-Diana Davis, 22, who works in biomedical research, won a Nintendo Switch on Monday and encouraged vaccine hesitant people to research how it was developed.
+Diana Davis, 22, who works in biomedical research, won a Nintendo Switch on Monday and encouraged hesitant people to research how the vaccine was developed.

 Fianna McGinn, 14, a sophomore at Worcester Technical High School, also won a Switch.